Towards Weaker Variance Assumptions for Stochastic Optimization: Introduction

 \textbf{A third assumption.} As discussed above, the classical literature on SGD focused on asymptotic convergence guarantees \citep{robbins1951stochastic,blum1954approximation,gladyshev1965stochastic,robbins1971convergence}.
-The past two decades have seen a surge of interest in {\em nonasymptotic} analyses of SGD and related methods that make use of the assumption \eqref{eq: ffm4} for non-strongly convex optimization; \citep{nemirovski2009robust, moulines2011non} are two representative examples.
-See \cite{nemirovski1983problem} for an earlier reference.
+The past two decades have seen a surge of interest in {\em nonasymptotic} analyses of SGD and related methods that make use of the assumption \eqref{eq: ffm4} for non-strongly convex optimization; \cite{nemirovski1983problem,nemirovski2009robust} are representative examples.
 There has long been a recognition that \eqref{eq: ffm4} is overly restrictive: It does not even hold for linear least squares regression (for which, by contrast, \eqref{eq: bg} is natural).
-The review article by \cite{bottou2018optimization} popularized the following generalization of \eqref{eq: ffm4}, for smooth $f$:
+The review article by \citet{bottou2018optimization} popularized the following generalization of \eqref{eq: ffm4}, for smooth $f$:

 (see also \cite[Eq.
 (1.6)]{bertsekas2000gradient}).
 A further relaxation is